 - A description of the most challenging repertoire you have studied and the style of period (i.e. Jazz, Classical, Romantic, etc)

 - Original Compositions should be marked as such, with a score included

 We ask that you also list the composer, title of the work and movement title or opus number.
 The total length of recordings should not exceed 15 minutes.

 Students in rare circumstances may upload two music submissions only when their talent is equally impressive in two different areas within music performance or composition.
 Students should not upload two different instruments in their single SlideRoom program.

 Note: If you have a YouTube video we recommend uploading the link via our self-service site.
-Once you have submitted your application and writing supplement to Brown, we will send your username and password, which will allow you to check the completion status of your Brown application, upload additional supplementary materials, and view your admission decision.
+Early and Regular Decision applicants can expect to receive their account activation email beginning in early November.
+This information will allow you to check the completion status of your Brown application, upload additional supplementary materials, and view your admission decision.

 If you choose to mail in additional materials, please mail items to the Office of College Admission, Box 1876, Providence, RI 02912 (if using USPS) or Office of College Admission, 198 Dyer Street, Providence, RI 02912 (if using FedEx, UPS or DHL).